anespoul34/social-proof-section-master/README.md

 ### Useful resources

-- [CSS grid guide](https://css-tricks.com/snippets/css/complete-guide-grid/) - Since i'm not usually using grid, this is a top tier guide.
+- [CSS grid guide](https://css-tricks.com/snippets/css/complete-guide-grid/) - Since i'm not usually using grid, this is a top tier ressource.

 ## Author